dlm1223/nfl-simulation/README.md

 </tr>
 </tbody>
 </table>

-And now I’m finally ready to test out several different strategies of increasing long and/or short passes.
+I’m finally ready to test out several different strategies of increasing long and/or short passes.
 Below I show the drive results of different strategy parameters.